OFFICIAL WILDLIFE TRUST & SKOMER ISLAND COMMERCIAL OPERATOR

 The workshop is aimed at most levels of photographic experience, and most delegates will come away with good images of the birds.
 The workshop includes a guide through using the best camera settings and techniques for conditions on the day.
 I will cover choosing the correct auto focus mode and settings, selecting the right shutter speed and camera settings on full manual mode, together with tracking and panning techniques for bird in flight photography.
 I will also cover choosing the right birds to look out for and identifying behaviour and when to anticipate the action, such as diving.
 I welcome those who are just starting out, or those who are experienced in bird photography looking to improve their images.

 This workshop is suitable for intermediate levels of fitness.
+We will be walking a minimum of 2-3 miles.
 There are some inclines and declines when landing on the island, including a steep set of steps and long incline upto the farm.
 Also getting on and off the boat can be precarious depending on sea state.
 On the island there are about four miles of well maintained paths, some parts there’s quite a few elevation changes over uneven ground and some boggy sections.
 Generally easy going if you take your time.

 Full professional tuition and guidance throughout the workshop.